• Welcome to SportsJournalists.com, a friendly forum for discussing all things sports and journalism.

 How did R-Truth become relevant again?

 Anyway, green, you're right.
-Battleground and Hell in a Cell are both in October.
+Battleground and heck in a Cell are both in October.
 The E trying to squeeze in that 12th PPV because there weren't two in April (WM and Backlash/Extreme Rules, which moved to May).
 I also liked Halloween Havoc as a name.
 The Great American Bash was a good one for July, not sure why The E dumped that.

 Anyone watch the pre-show stuff?
 Ziggler/Sandow wasn't bad, but the "knee injury" was the signal that Sandow wasn't cashing in tonight.
 Especially since the WHC match kicked off the show.
 No time for a recovery and cash in.
 Now that RVD has put over ADR as WHC (ha! letters), who steps up to challenge ADR since RVD is taking a little time off already (if you believe the dirt sheets).